IBM/eventing-openliberty-blockchain/README.md

 ### Listen to Events automatically from Hyperledger Fabric

-Open another tab on the web browser of your choice
+Open another tab on the web browser of your choice and experience the event-based driven architecture of listening to events

 1. Navigate to **http://localhost:9081/ol-blockchain/servlet**